50 Last-Minute Holiday Desserts

 Two of my favorite things, gingerbread and fruitcake, meet in a truly great cookie.
 You’d never know this recipe starts with a mix.
 It's brimming with fruit, nuts and gingerbread flavor and topped with a delightful orange glaze. —Jamie Jones, Madison, Georgia

 I've been making this candy for the past few years and serving it at Teacher Appreciation lunches and bake sales.
 It's special because it never fails to win praise from everyone who tries it.
 For bake sales, I break the candy up and package it in little cellophane bags from the craft store. —Anna Ginsberg, Austin, Texas

 I got this recipe from my daughter years ago.
 I've taken these chewy filled cookies and the treasured recipe to many cookie exchanges.

 I made this sweet, peanut-packed candy for Christmas and sent some with my husband to work.
 His co-workers liked it so much they asked for more.
-It has a lovely glossy look and the cinnamon is a delightful surprise. —Grace Miller, Mansfield, Ohio
+It has a lovely glossy look and the cinnamon is a delightful surprise.
+You've got to try this peanut butter brittle recipe. —Grace Miller, Mansfield, Ohio

 Latkes are crispy fried pancakes, often made with potatoes.
 But this sweet version with apples, orange juice, cinnamon and vanilla falls in the dessert realm. —Candy McMenamin, Lexington, South Carolina